 Radio transmitters can be attached in various ways.
 They are often attached to leg bands when the chicks get older.
 Younger chicks may have them glued to their back.
 Since the birds are growing, we have to be careful that our attachments are not too heavy and that they do not inhibit growth of the chicks.

 Mortality has usually occurred when a signal is continually originating from the same location.
 When this occurs, we can use the telemetry to locate the transmitter and chick, then try to determine the cause of mortality from signs and indicators on the chick and in the surrounding area.
 Sometimes, however, it is still difficult to determine what killed the chick because weather and scavengers cause sign to disappear quickly.
-Occasionally the chick and transmitter are carried out of range of the receiver and the signal can no longer be heard or followed, so again, we have no way of knowing what happend to it.
+Occasionally the chick and transmitter are carried out of range of the receiver and the signal can no longer be heard or followed, so again, we have no way of knowing what happened to it.
 But, overall, radio telemetry increases our chances of knowing the fate of chicks.